 - No appeals or protests of a speeding penalty will be considered.

 7.0 CHANGE OF MOTORCYCLE

-To be considered a finisher and be eligible for the awards and prizes a rider will not change motorcycles during the entire days of the event.
-A rider switching motorcycles during the course of any day of the Enduro will be disqualified.
+To be considered a finisher and be eligible for the awards and prizes a rider will not change motorcycles.
+A rider switching motorcycles during the course of any day of the Event will be disqualified.

 8.0 PARC FERME

 Motorcycles will be impounded on Saturday night immediately following the last checkpoint.
 Riders who do not wish to impound their motorcycles shall be considered DNF for event awards, prizes, prize money and finisher’s medals.

 A time check will be located at the entrance to the pit area at the finish of Day 1.
 There will also be a time check at the entrance to the impound and the riders will have 15 minutes to do maintenance at their pit area before impounding their motorcycle.
 Riders must arrive on schedule at the impound checkpoint and will be penalized for time that they are late checking into the impound.